-The Suzuki School serves the children a breakfast snack from approximately 7:45 - 9 AM.
+The Suzuki School serves the children a breakfast snack from approximately 7:45 - 8:30AM.
 This snack is not meant to provide your child with a full breakfast and therefore parents should plan to feed their child prior to arriving at school to ensure they have enough to eat each morning.

-Due to the high disruption to the classroom when parents and children arrive after 9am, we will not be able to serve the breakfast snack after 9 am.
+Because of the focus and concentration required in the classroom during the morning work block, we will not be able to serve the breakfast snack if parents and children arrive after 9am.
 If your child comes to school after the scheduled snack time, we ask that you feed him/her before coming to school.
 Please do not ask teachers for exceptions to this policy.